Posts

 If you’ve ever tried to withdraw your trading profits and suddenly everything became “complicated,” you’re not alone.
 For many traders, the first red flag doesn’t show up when they deposit.
 It appears when they finally ask for their money back.
 This article is for one very specific situation: You booked some trades, the balance looks healthy, you requested a withdrawal… and now your broker is delaying, changing rules, or ignoring you.
 It’s frustrating, stressful, and easy to panic.
 But you need a clear process, not just anger.
 Let’s break it down.
 If you want to see how a transparent trading history looks, you can always review a verified log of closed trades on our Track Record page.
 1. Normal delay vs. problem: what’s actually reasonable?
 Not every delay means “scam.”
 Some checks are normal.
 Reasonable situations: You recently changed bank details and they requested verification.
 It’s your first withdrawal and they need KYC documents.
 There’s a clearly sta...

-I Tried to Withdraw My Trading Profits — That’s When Everything Went Wrong
+I Tried to Withdraw My Trading Profits (What Actually Happened)

 Image